KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 ==========
 Changelog:

+v13.2.0
+* Switch to showing effective tank volume, rather than liters at STP, of propellants in the autofill buttons.
+Solves the "autofill with 99% pressurant" UI bug.
+* Improve the value passed to MJ/KER regarding predicted residuals.

 v13.1.0
 * Fix B9PS autoswitching when the part in question has resources (#268)
 * Ignore residuals requirements with ignoreForIsp propellants.